zizowasfy/chatty-chat/README.md

 3) This creates a private server in the local network that can be accessed in any browser through the following *http* link [http://localhost:10000/](http://localhost:10000/) Start with the user *admin*, password *admin*.
+And then it is possible to add arbitrary number of users.
+Each user should login in different brower tab.

 ### Bonus addition
 if you want to take it to the next level and chat with your friends/family that are connected to the same WIFI network,
-* replace *localhost* with your public network IP address which can be found from the WiFI network settings.
+* replace *localhost* with your public network IP address which can be found from the WiFI network settings and share it with your fellows.
 [http://<YOUR_IPv4_Address>:10000/](http://<YOUR_IPv4_Address>:10000/)